codenart/codenart.github.io/_posts/3-bootstrap/2017-08-26-bootstrap-1-getting-started.md

 somewhere on the internet.
 This CSS file contains pre-written styles for common components.

-There's also blank CSS file named `override.css` which is embedded after the Bootstrap's CSS file.
+There's also a blank CSS file named `override.css` which is embedded after the Bootstrap's CSS file.
 This CSS file can be used to write some rules to override styles of used components.
 The purpose is to make our webpages look unique. :D